pachyderm/docs/content/latest/reference/pipeline-spec/datum-tries.md

 ## Behavior

-The `datum_tries` attribute in a Pachyderm pipeline specifies the maximum number of times a datum can be retried if it fails to process.
-When a datum fails to process, either because of an error in the processing logic or because it exceeds the [`datum_timeout`](/{{% release %}}/reference/pipeline-spec/datum-timeout) value, Pachyderm will automatically retry the datum, up to the number of times specified in `datum_tries`.
+The `datum_tries` attribute in a MLDM pipeline specifies the maximum number of times a datum can be retried if it fails to process.
+When a datum fails to process, either because of an error in the processing logic or because it exceeds the [`datum_timeout`](/{{% release %}}/reference/pipeline-spec/datum-timeout) value, MLDM will automatically retry the datum, up to the number of times specified in `datum_tries`.

 Each retry of a datum is treated as a new attempt, and the datum is added back to the job queue for processing.
-The retry process is transparent to the user and happens automatically within the Pachyderm system.
+The retry process is transparent to the user and happens automatically within the MLDM system.

 Other considerations: